 What does this mean for eventprofs?

 We know that situations like this may well be worrying for eventprofs, but the reality is that Autonomous XP couldn’t have been dreamed up without the creativity of the event organisers.
-We don’t anticipate there being a time where event organisers aren’t an indispensable part of the creation of events, but we think that adopting AI now to help make your events more streamlined is the best way to stay competitive and ahead of the curve!
+We don’t anticipate there being a time when event organisers aren’t an indispensable part of the creation of events, but we think that adopting AI now to help make your events more streamlined is the best way to stay competitive and ahead of the curve!
 Below are some ways to do this.

 AI in Event Content and Experience Curation